irmen/cx16assem/README.md

 ## Todo

-- handle buffer overflow problem when source line is too long (limit is 160 for now, so should not be a problem in practice)

 - simple expressions  (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication)

 - local scoped labels, relative labels (+/-)